 One justification is “Climate Emergency” but there is no actual evidence that this will help the climate or reduce pollution.
 There is a good chance that it will make things worse.
 Pollution on Chiswick High Road had been improving; now it is getting worse again, as is pollution on those roads which are having to cope with the displaced traffic.

-Two out of the three Hounslow council cabinet members who are driving through these changes are members of the Hounslow branch of the London Cycling Campaign.
-They want more cycle lanes for cyclists, but that shouldn’t be at the expense of more congestion, more pollution and increased dangers on the roads, in the cycle lane and at junctions.
+All three of the Hounslow council cabinet members who drove through these changes – Guy Lambert, Hanif Khan and Katherine Dunne – are members of the Hounslow branch of the London Cycling Campaign.
+They want more cycle lanes for cyclists, but is it right that it is at the expense of more congestion, more pollution and increased dangers on the roads, in the cycle lane, at bus stops and at junctions?

 The case for Traffic Evaporation is out of date

 Councillors and campaigners keep arguing that these projects will ensure the “evaporation” of traffic.
 But many of the arguments are out of date and open to question.
 The evidence is simply not sufficient to create such a traumatic disruption to millions of people’s lives all over London and Chiswick.
 Here are the studies on which the Councillors are relying – mostly relating back to one 1998 report.

 - 1998 report: https: //www.cycling-embassy.org.uk/sites/cycling-embassy.org.uk/files/documents/Traffic%20Impact%20of%20Highway%20Capacity%20Reductions-%20Assessment%20of%20the%20Evidence.pdf